 Cyber Essentials is an initiative by the British Government’s Department for Business, Innovation and Skills and the nation’s cyber security specialists, the National Cyber Security Centre (NCSC).
 Launched in 2015, Cyber Essentials accreditation is all about encouraging organisations – including, of course, London’s small to medium-sized business community – to adopt good practice in information security and demonstrate a commitment to safeguarding data against online threats.
-If you utilise Software as a Service (SaaS) applications, such as Microsoft Office 365, Cyber Essentials will help keep your IT infrastructure, data, IP and confidential customer information secure and your business compliant.
+If you utilise Software as a Service (SaaS) applications, such as Microsoft 365, Cyber Essentials will help keep your IT infrastructure, data, IP and confidential customer information secure and your business compliant.

 London businesses are adopting Cloud computing in growing numbers.
 Especially as the Coronavirus pandemic has driven many to rely on remote working.
-It’s no surprise, then, that cyber attackers are increasingly turning their attention to hacking Cloud-based solutions, such as Microsoft Office 365 making Cyber Essentials key to your business’s security online.
+It’s no surprise, then, that cyber attackers are increasingly turning their attention to hacking Cloud-based solutions, such as Microsoft 365 making Cyber Essentials key to your business’s security online.
 In this blog post we’re going to take a closer look at the features of the two versions of Cyber Essentials accreditation and the many benefits they offer your business.

 What is Cyber Essentials certification?